MooersLab/pymolsnips/README.md

 ```

 Enter `Control-Q` and then enter `help color` to learn about the available color schemes and to learn about syntax highlighting.
-I entered `set colorscheme bubblegum` to apply a light colorscheme to *Micro* as shown below.
+I entered `set colorscheme bubblegum` to apply a light color scheme to *Micro* as shown below.
 A PyMOL script file has been opened and is color highlighted.
 You can make the tex larger for easier reading by entering `cmd-+` a number of times.